Tgrif49/Final-project-griffith/README.md

 The R-squared values are low in all four regressions, indicating that the unemployment rates explain only a small portion of the variation in CPI.

-A one percent increase in construction unemployment rate led to a -.2346 decrease in CPI.
-While a one percent increase in manufacturing unemployment rate led to a -.2673 decrease in CPI.
-With a one percent increase in finance unemployment rate leading to a -.2990 decrease in CPI.
+A one percent increase in the construction unemployment rate led to a -.2346 decrease in CPI.
+While a one percent increase in the manufacturing unemployment rate led to a -.2673 decrease in CPI.
+A one percent increase in finance unemployment rate led to a -.2990 decrease in CPI.

 ## Machine Learning Analysis <a name="section3"></a>

-To further analyze the relationship on economic indicators to industry unemployment, we employed different methods of machine learning.
+To further analyze the relationship between economic indicators and industry unemployment, we employed different methods of machine learning.
 Our goal was to train a model to most accurately predict a given level of unemployment in an industry based on certain economic conditions.

 ### "ML" Method 1: <a name="subsec3-1"></a>
 For our first attempt, we created a model that attempts to place a value based on the line best fit using the three variables.